vantienvnn/php-team-workflow/ANGULARJS.md

 function SomeController() { }
 ```
-* Define small functions, no more than 50 lines (less is better) for easier to maintain and debug.
+### 2. Define small functions, no more than 50 lines (less is better) for easier to maintain and debug.
-* Append the controller name with the suffix Controller, Service for service
+### 3. Append the controller name with the suffix Controller, Service for service
-* Modules Naming should be begin with app. prefix, for example: app.settings.listings, app.frontdesk.calendars
+### 4. Modules Naming should be begin with app. prefix, for example: app.settings.listings, app.frontdesk.calendars
+### 5. Completely remove var, only use let or const
+Declare a variable by var can lead to many bugs because you can declare a variable twice. let and const keyword only allow you declare a variable once.
+Using const when you don't want to change the value of variable.
-* Use consistent names for all directives using camel-case.
+### 6. Use consistent names for all directives using camel-case.
 Use a short prefix to describe the area that the directives belong (some example are company prefix or project prefix)
 ```Javascript
 /**
  * recommended